 Board of Trustees

 Alicia Palladino joined the UMDF Board of Trustees in 2017.
-Alicia is an IP Attorney in the Health Sciences Practice Group of Troutman Hamilton LLP, resident in the Pittsburgh office.
+Alicia is an IP Attorney in the Health Sciences Practice Group of Troutman Pepper, resident in the Pittsburgh office.
 Alicia currently concentrates her practice on patent preparation and prosecution, due diligence and licensing matters.

 Before becoming a lawyer, Alicia was a researcher at the University of Pittsburgh and has extensive experience in a broad range of life science areas such as genetics, biochemistry, organic chemistry, biotechnology, molecular biology and cell imaging.
 She received her Ph.D. from the University of Connecticut Health Center in biomedical science, where her research was focused on using molecular biological techniques to understand the complex cellular mechanism of alternative splicing.